 Students withdrawing before the second meeting date from classes of 6-8 meetings will be refunded 65% of total fees.
 No refund is given after 2nd class meeting begins.
 Students withdrawing before the third meeting date from classes of 9 or more meetings will be refunded 65% of total fees.
 No refund is given after 3rd class meeting begins.

 No refund will be made for requests received after the specified final refund date; however, exceptions to this policy will be considered only under the most compelling circumstances.
-Such petitions can be sent in letter form with appropriate documentation to: Refund Appeals; CSUSB, College of Extended Learning; 5500 University Parkway; San Bernardino, CA 92407; or by fax to (909) 537-5907.
+Such petitions can be sent in letter form with appropriate documentation to: Refund Appeals; CSUSB, College of Extended and Global Education; 5500 University Parkway; San Bernardino, CA 92407; or by fax to (909) 537-5907.

-Refund checks are mailed approximately 2-4 weeks after the withdrawal request is received by the College of Extended Learning.
+Refund checks are mailed approximately 2-4 weeks after the withdrawal request is received by the College of Extended and Global Education.
 If a credit card payment was received, student will need to provide the credit card information in order for the refund to be issued.

 For extension credit online courses only: